The Clear Edge

 When you finally hire, you ship a task checklist—support, CRM, reports—and lock yourself into managing tasks instead of transferring actual outcomes.

-Hire starts.
-Reality hits.
-There’s no documentation.
-The founder realizes they can’t explain how things work because they’ve never written it down.
+When the hire starts, reality hits: there is no documentation, and the founder suddenly realizes they can’t clearly explain how things work because they’ve never written any of it down.

 The problem is simple: twelve weeks were wasted training someone on undocumented processes that should have been documented before hiring.

-Pattern analysis across 60+ $30K→$50K journeys shows this waste is consistent.
+Pattern analysis across 60+ $30K→$50K journeys shows this waste shows up almost every time: operators hire first and only document later.

 The reality is inverted: documentation before hiring is the compression lever.